Who is The Masked Singer? Spoilers, theories and clues revealed

 Episode two: ‘Can’t Really feel My Face’ by The Weeknd

-Clues: Daisy’s actual identify relies upon the seeds that she grew from, she’s “uprooted herself from her home soil.”
+Clues: Daisy’s actual title relies upon the seeds that she grew from, she’s “uprooted herself from her home soil.”
 She has a “bright personality” and is “drawn to the light.”

 She says that she likes to loosen up by fishing.

-Theories: The panel instructed Beverley Knight, Meghan Markle, Lindsay Lohan and Lulu.
+Theories: The panel urged Beverley Knight, Meghan Markle, Lindsay Lohan and Lulu.

 Viewers at house guessed that Daisy was American singer Kelis.

-Daisy’s identify is from the seeds of the individuals who made her… satisfied its Kelis now #MaskedSinger pic.twitter.com/PfSfv8Wloa
+Daisy’s title is from the seeds of the individuals who made her… satisfied its Kelis now #MaskedSinger pic.twitter.com/PfSfv8Wloa

 — Elizabeth Heeles (@fatterpenguin) January 5, 2020